epangelinan/hair-salon/README.md

 * _In the browser, enter localhost:4567_

 ## To Backup Databases:
-* _Clear the tables (skip the first two DELETE steps if you want to keep the data in the database):  from psql, enter:_
+* _Clear the tables (skip the first two DELETE steps if you want to keep the data in the database).
+From psql, enter:_
 * _DELETE FROM clients;_
 * _DELETE FROM stylists;_
 * _DROP DATABASE hair_salon_test;_